-Even if you haven’t made the trip out to this Everett brewery, you probably recognize its sketched owl logo.
-That symbol—an homage to Night Shift’s beginnings, when the founders worked day jobs and brewed nocturnally—graces the 16-ounce cans that are now ubiquitous throughout town, from the ultra-crushable, refreshing Whirlpool, to the roasty, Counter Culture coffee-spiked Awake porter.
+Even if you haven’t visited Night Shift’s Everett or Lovejoy Wharf outposts, you probably recognize its sketched owl logo.
+That symbol—an homage to the brewery’s beginnings when the founders worked day jobs and brewed nocturnally—graces the 16-ounce cans that are now ubiquitous throughout town.

-While you can find these staples all over the place, it’s well worth heading to the source, where up to 20 varieties are offered from Night Shift’s rotating taps.
-At $8 for four 4-ounce samples, beer flights are a no-brainer.
-Sporadic live music, trivia, yoga classes, tours, and a friendly BYOF policy make this gem much more than a place to pick up a four-pack.
-In warmer months, the patio is the place to while away a weekend afternoons sipping on suds and snacking from a food truck—or head an “Owl’s Nest,” one of Night Shift’s two seasonal popup beer gardens on the banks of the Charles River (one is on the Esplanade; the other is at Herter Park).
+While you can find Night Shift’s canned staples all over the place (like the ultra-crushable, refreshing Whirlpool and the roasty, Counter Culture coffee-spiked Awake porter), it’s well worth heading to either source to sample much more.
+At the brewery’s new West End location on Lovejoy Wharf, up to 30 varieties are offered from rotating taps and a full kitchen turns out meals spiked with house beers.
+(Early risers can sample Night Shift’s house-brewed coffees starting at 6 a.m.)
+But there are still many reasons to head back to the OG brewery across the water in Everett, from trivia and yoga classes to tours and a friendly BYOF policy.
+In warmer months, the Everett patio is the place to while away weekend afternoons sipping on suds and snacking from a food truck—or head to an “Owl’s Nest,” one of Night Shift’s two seasonal popup beer gardens on the banks of the Charles River (one is on the Esplanade; the other is at Allston’s Herter Park).